Leading the Change: How the Fellowship develops future leaders

-Fellows are recent college graduates who work in paid positions at nonprofit organizations.
-The Fellowships include direct service, strategic projects and professional development designed to jumpstart your career in social change.
+Fellows are recent college graduates working in paid positions at leading nonprofit organizations.
+The Fellowship experience includes direct service, strategic projects and professional development designed to jumpstart your career in social change.

-As an FAO Schwarz Fellow, you’ll join a cohort of talented leaders that includes a growing alumni network.
-Retreats and other events give you a chance to get to know other Fellows and explore a broad range of social issues.
+As an FAO Schwarz Fellow, you’ll join a cohort of talented leaders that includes a growing alumni network in a broad range of social sectors.
+Retreats and other events give you a chance to get to know other Fellows and explore a broad range of social issues and social change.

-The Fellowship builds leadership skills, deepens your knowledge and includes opportunities for networking with social impact leaders.
-You’ll be challenged to explore difficult problems and reflect on their causes.
+The Fellowship builds leadership skills, deepens your knowledge of social challenges, expands your skills and includes mentoring and connecting with social impact leaders.
+You’ll be challenged to explore difficult problems, reflect on their causes and test your ideas.

 By combining direct service and strategic projects, the Fellowship experience deepens the Fellow’s knowledge of social challenges and builds skills and expertise.